 Running in the Hills

-I am a beginner runner, I have been trying to run in my neighborhood.
+I am a beginner runner, I have been trying to run in my neighbourhood.
 There are quite a few steep hills, actually there are more hills then flat areas to run.
 I am having quite a tough time running up the hills and not getting to winded and still making 3,4 or 5 minute runs before needing to walk.

 Thank you for you help.

-Answer by Dominique:Hi there,
+Answer by Dominique:

 Thank you for your running training question.